 Money cannot be deducted from an employee's wages to recover the cost of doing business or for damage to property.
-For example, stashing trees, penalties for low quality assessments or damage to equipment.
+For example, stashing trees or damage to equipment.

 Employers can charge for accommodations.
 If an employee agrees in writing, an employer can deduct up to $25 per day for camp costs or the actual cost of a motel room from their pay.
 If GST for costs is also deducted, it must be shown as a separate item on the employee's pay stub.

 A worker's pay can be adjusted if they over-count their piece work.
 Wages earned must equal at least minimum wage for all hours worked.
 An employer must be able to prove that an employee over-counted in order to adjust their pay.
 Adjustments cannot be done on a group basis.

 In addition to other employment records, employers must also keep a daily record for each employee that includes:

 - The number of hectares spaced, weeded or brushed